ROLE

 RESEARCH

-The home screen presented six text-heavy cards.
-Users struggled to distinguish between essential and secondary information.
-Critical features were buried within dense content blocks.
+Since the home screen had six text-heavy cards, users struggled to distinguish essential features from secondary ones.
+Critical functions were buried within dense content blocks.

 Notification system placement in the bottom left corner defied common UI patterns.
-The crucial Vaccine Pass feature was minimized despite its high usage frequency.
-Important features were not prioritized based on user needs.
+Moreover, high-frequency features like the Vaccine Pass were minimized despite being used daily.

 All buttons were in either green or yellow, and critical actions like "delete" were not visually distinct from regular actions.
-This led to frequent user errors.
+Without clear visual cues, seniors couldn't differentiate between actions, leading to frequent errors.

 Visit record management was split across multiple screens.
-Users had to view their visit history on the "Visit Records" page, and go to the home page to upload the records.
+Users had to view their visit history on the "Visit Records" page, then go to the home page to upload records.
+This disconnected experience confused seniors.

 OPPORTUNITY